 Clinical uses

 The term “Autism” was coined in 1911 by Swiss psychiatrist Eugen Bleuler as one of the four basic symptoms of schizophrenia (Hoff, 2012: 10).
-This preliminary use was different from the latter use of “Autism” as a unique disorder of its kind.
-In 1943, Austrian-American psychiatrist Leo Kanner (1943) published an article titled “Autistic Disturbances of Affective Contact”, where he described a group of children that he treated and observed, in his words, that were unable “to relate themselves in an ordinary way to people and situations” and had an innate “extreme autistic aloneness that comes to the child from the outside” (p.
+This preliminary use differed from “”its later use to mark a unique disorder.
+In 1943, Austrian-American psychiatrist Leo Kanner (1943) published an article titled “Autistic Disturbances of Affective Contact,” where he described a group of children that he treated and observed, who were unable “to relate themselves in an ordinary way to people and situations” and had an innate “extreme autistic aloneness that comes to the child from the outside” (p.
 242).

-During the 1960s the term “Autism” appeared in Israeli printed newspapers in the same clinical sense that was used by Kanner of “children who are closed within themselves” (LaMerhav, 4 June 1964).
-During this period, autists were framed within a normal-abnormal dichotomy, by positing the autists on the abnormal side of this dichotomy.
-Forms of description such as “disturbed children” (Davar, 12 July 1968), “the underprivileged, the disabled, the abused” (Al HaMishmar, 14 January 1969), prevailed about this group, and positioned their cultural status as a weak group of sick children who must be cured, rehabilitated, and integrated into ‘normal’ society.
+During the 1960s the term “Autism” appeared in Israeli printed newspapers in the same clinical sense that was used by Kanner to refer to “children who are closed within themselves” (LaMerhav, 4 June 1964).
+During this period, autism was characterized along a normal-abnormal dichotomy, and autism was considered on the abnormal side of this dichotomy.
+Descriptions of autistic children as “disturbed ” (Davar, 12 July 1968), “the underprivileged, the disabled, the abused” (Al HaMishmar, 14 January 1969), prevailed, and positioned their cultural status as a weak group of sick children who must be cured, rehabilitated, and integrated into ‘normal’ society.

-Regardless of several attempts to suggest Hebrew alternatives, such as ‘Bidalon’ (separateness) (Maariv, 17 December 1982) and ‘Atzmanut’ (selfness) (Davar, 12 July 1968), the term ‘Autism’ has been established in its English form (by translating from German to English, ‘Autismus’ became ‘Autism’).
+Despite several attempts to suggest Hebrew alternatives, such as ‘Bidalon’ (separateness) (Maariv, 17 December 1982) and ‘Atzmanut’ (selfness) (Davar, 12 July 1968), the term ‘Autism’ became established in its English form (itself a translation from the German ‘Autismus’‘’).
 The global origin of the term did not prevent it, in the following decades, from acquiring local cultural uniqueness.

 Metaphorical developments (1970-2000)

 Up until the mid-1970s, the term ‘Autism’ was used almost exclusively in the context of children.
-Surprisingly, the change has not occurred by broadening the meaning of it, so it could be used also to refer to adults.
-Rather, a new poetic technique gained popularity in Israeli culture – ‘Autist’ as a metaphor.
-Speakers used it to describe phenomena, ideologies, works of art, and people, that were characterized by emotional detachment (from the environment, reality, social norms, and morality).
-Expressions like “violence is a closed autistic circle” (Maariv, 9 July 1976), and “we live in closed societies, within ‘autistic’ tribes” (Davar, 15 December 1975), enriched the journalistic vocabulary and opened the door to the use of the term ‘autistic’ in a more neutral sense about age.
-As we shall see, the metaphoric use opened the door as well to the use of ‘Autist’ as an insult.
+Surprisingly, the change did not occur by broadening its meaning so it could also be used to refer to adults.
+Rather, a new poetic technique gained popularity in Israeli culture – ‘Autist’ was used as a metaphor.
+Speakers used it to describe phenomena, ideologies, works of art, and people, who were characterized by emotional detachment (from the environment, reality, social norms, and morality).
+Expressions like “violence is a closed autistic circle” (Maariv, 9 July 1976), and “we live in closed societies, within ‘autistic’ tribes” (Davar, 15 December 1975), enriched the journalistic vocabulary and opened the door to using the term ‘autistic’ regardless of age.
+As we shall see, the metaphoric use also opened the door to using the term ‘Autist’ as an insult.

-The ‘autistic’ metaphor kept developing with more and more innovative uses during the last quarter of the 20th century.
-Along with ‘autistic’ things it has become common to use it to describe people.
-Those were, it is worth mentioning, people who were not autistic in the clinical sense.
-Before the 2000s, those people used to be described as ‘normal people’, an expression which also went through the PC discourse, and nowadays are called (here, as well) ‘neurotypical’s.
+The ‘autistic’ metaphor continued to develop additional innovative uses during the last quarter of the twentieth century. ‘’It became common to use it to describe people, who were not autistic in the clinical sense.
+Prior to the 2000s, those people were described as ‘normal people,’ an expression that also went through the PC discourse, and these days are referred to (here, as well) as ‘neurotypical’.